Chiropractic Clinics NAICS 621310

 • The chiropractic market, once dominated by solo entrepreneurs and chiropractic-specific groups, is now seeing larger institutional buyers entering the space, according to Chiropractic Economics.
 There are several different types of investors in the market for chiropractic.
 Private equity (PE) firms typically focus on buying larger, mature clinic groups, and will almost always partner with the existing owner to ensure that they keep the chiropractic and regional knowledge in the company.
 Incubator programs, a type of private equity, train business executives to lead new ventures formed by acquiring existing businesses, with PE support in funding and mentorship.
 This model allows for acquiring smaller businesses by sharing the costs of advisory resources across multiple organizations.
 Venture capital (VC) firms, a newer player in chiropractic, are interested in being disruptors.
 They look for industries with foundational challenges and inefficiencies and focus on building a better model that can revolutionize the space.
 Family offices manage high-net-worth family wealth with a long-term focus, prioritizing stability and legacy over quick resale.
 Being acquired by a family office can mean avoiding some of the pressured growth timelines typical of PE and VC institutional buyers.

-• Chiropractic industry sales are forecast to increase at a 6.08% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Chiropractic industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
+• Chiropractic industry sales are forecast to increase at a 6.08% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Chiropractic industry employment and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.

 Industry Revenue